zle105/academic-kickstart/content/project/5-cfrp/index.md

 Carbon Fiber Reinforced Polymer (CFRP) composites have been identified as a key enabling technology to reduce energy consumption with a high strength-to-weight ratio of structural property for modern light-weight vehicle design.
 On the other hand, CFRP fabrication methods such as **injection molding, compression molding and thermoforming** require expensive facilities and equipment which cause high costs and long process cycles in comparison to well-established metal fabrication processes.

-Therefore, a framework that provides the knowledge of structure-property relationship for CFRP products becomes the key to the success of green and light-weight vehicle design.
-A few types of CFRP composites of interest are listed below,
+Therefore, a framework that provides the knowledge of structure-property relationship for CFRP products becomes the key to the success of green and light-weight vehicle design. **A few types of CFRP composites of interest are listed below**,

 - Unidirectional fiber composite
 - Woven composite